STAND. COM. REP. NO. 763

 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
-No. 772 entitled:
+Your Committee on Judiciary & Hawaiian Affairs, to which was referred H.B.
+No. 170 entitled:

-"A BILL FOR AN ACT RELATING TO LIQUOR LAWS,"
+"A BILL FOR AN ACT RELATING TO THEFT IN THE SECOND DEGREE,"

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Hawaiian Craft Brewers Guild, Maui Brewing Company, Honolulu Beerworks, Lanikai Brewing Company, Beer Lab HI, INU Island Ales, Big Island Brewhaus, REAL gastropub/Bent Tail Brewing Company, and Waikiki Brewing Company.
-Your Committee received testimony in opposition to this measure from the Hawai‘i Alcohol Policy Alliance, Hawaii Partnership to Prevent Underage Drinking, and eight individuals.
-Your Committee received comments on this measure from the City and County of Honolulu Liquor Commission.
+Your Committee received testimony in support of this measure from the Honolulu Police Department.
+Your Committee received testimony in opposition to this measure from the Office of the Public Defender.
+Your Committee received comments on this measure from the Department of the Prosecuting Attorney of the City and County of Honolulu.

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 772 and recommends that it pass Second Reading and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 170, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 170, H.D.
+1, and be placed on the calendar for Third Reading.